 The parser settings dialog is used to create a new parser mapping.
 A parser mapping is a relationship between a log file name and instructions on how the log file should be parsed.
 Parsing instructions include setting the parser type and providing any arguments which may be required by the parser.

 There are two basic functions of the parser settings dialog.

 2. Testing the mapping to confirm that it is working correctly.
 Parser testing is discussed in the next section.

-A friendly name can be set to more easilly refer to this configuration in the future.
-By default, the friendly name will mirror the file name pattern.
+A reference name can be set to more easily manage and access this configuration.
+Reference names should be unique.
+By default, the reference name will mirror the file name pattern.
 Reference names are also be used by the local log level and automatic template settings.

 If you want to use the same parser with multiple log files, you can use the pipe character - | - to separate file names.
 For example, SVR_*.log|*MyOtherApp*.

 Usually, the asterisk wildcard is sufficient, but if you find you need more power to match your log file name, then you can use a regular expression instead.
 To do this, check the "Is Regex?" checkbox to let LogViewPlus know the search needs to be performed differently.

 Select the parser you want to use with the given log files.
 Find out more about the Log Parsers available in LogViewPlus.